nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * National University of Singapore (NUS) student who
   * meets people from many different places (e.g. different classes, CCAs, student accommodation, etc.)
-  * have a need to manage a significant number of contacts
+  * has a need to manage a significant number of contacts
-  * prefer desktop apps over other types
+  * prefers desktop apps over other types
   * can type fast
   * prefers typing to mouse interactions
   * is reasonably comfortable using CLI apps